UWPCE-PythonCert/ProgrammingInPython/_sources/modules/HowToRunAPythonFile.rst.txt

        ./the_file.py

 3) On Windows, the `.py` extensions can be associated with the python interpreter, so it can be run directly.
 This is clunkier than the \*nix "shebang line" approach, so I don't recommend it -- but it is an option.
+But Windows does come with the "py" executable, that will examine a python file, look for a "shebang" line, and then run your file with the right executable.

 4) run ``ipython``, and run it from within iPython with the ``run`` command